 If you are using the Safari browser to access the internet with the Firewall turned on, you may be required to enter a proxy server address and port.
 Here is how you should set up proxy settings on the Safari browser:

-- Now select the Proxies option and click on the Change settings button next to it.
+Step 2: Next, you need to click on the Advanced button.
+Select the Proxies option and click the Change Settings button next to it.

-- Now enter the proxy server details as provided by your network administrator, including the proxy server IP address and port number.
+Step 3: Now enter the proxy server details provided by your network administrator, including the proxy server IP address and port number.

 Now close and launch the Safari browser once again to check whether the proxy not working issue has been fixed.